 Bisphenol A (BPA), for example, is used to make clear, hard plastic, and also lines the inside of many metal cans to prevent an aluminum taste seeping into food or drink.
 It’s also ubiquitous in electronics and millions of other items.
 Some scientists now believe BPA in such containers may leech out of packaging and into food.
 This happens when plastic deteriorates and releases its chemical contents, according to Nancy Wayne, a reproductive neuroendocrinologist at University of California, Los Angeles (UCLA).
 Acidic foods, like tomato sauce, can break down plastic, which also breaks down when heated.
 Manufacturers often sterilise metal cans lined with BPA by heating them up; and consumers frequently put plastic containers of food in the microwave.
 “We know that the vast majority of Americans [95% according to one study] have detectable levels of BPA in their blood and urine,” Wayne says.

 BPA, BPS, and phthalates ‘mimic’ hormones like estrogen, interfere with important hormone pathways in the thyroid gland, and inhibit the effects of testosterone.
-Even though many companies are now manufacturing phthalate- or BPA-free products, some scientists are concerned about substitute chemicals, since they’re often functionally similar.
+Even though many companies are now manufacturing phthalate- or BPA-free products, some scientists are concerned about substitute chemicals, since they are, they say, often functionally similar.
 George Bittner, a professor of neurobiology and pharmacology at University of Texas, Austin, says that’s because ‘BPA-free’ products may contain functionally identical compounds that go by different names, like BPS.
 (Wayne recommends switching from plastic to glass food containers.)

 Separately, a March 2019 study found exposure to phthalates and polychlorinated biphenyl (PCB) — again, two ingredients found in plastics — damaged the quality of sperm exposed to the chemicals.